-The Jack McGovern Coats’ Disease Foundation funds research to find a cure for Coats’ Disease and pediatric retinal Disease.
+The Jack McGovern Coats’ Disease Foundation funds research to find a cure for Coats’ Disease and pediatric retinal disorders.
 The Foundation is the preeminent resource for Coats’ Disease patients and their families.
 We serve as a hub for the Coats’ Disease community who seek information about specialists who treat this rare disease and updates on the latest research in this disorder.
 The Jack McGovern Coats’ Disease Foundation is a 501 (c) (3) non-profit charitable Foundation that was established in 2006 by the parents of Jack McGovern as a promise to their son that they would never rest until there was a cure for Coats’ Disease.

 At the age of ten, Jack McGovern discovered that he could no longer see the big E on the eye chart.
 Jack was seen by knowledgeable retina specialists and was diagnosed with Coats’ Disease, a rare disease that can cause blindness.
 This disorder causes leaking of the blood vessels behind the retina and has been diagnosed in children as young as four months old.
 It afflicts boys more often than girls but has also been diagnosed in adults.

 For Jack, treatments for this rare eye disorder included four surgeries on his eye.
 The surgeries stopped the blood vessels from leaking but left Jack with a blind spot in the center of his left eye’s visual field.
 Jack is now an adult who despite his vision loss is looking forward to a bright future.
 He is a graduate of the College of the Holy Cross where he earned numerous awards as a student-athlete, playing all four years of college lacrosse at the Division 1 level.
 While a student, he was featured on CBS Sports.
 More recently, Jack was featured in an article in US Lacrosse Magazine.
 As with all Coats’ Disease patients, Jack will need to monitor the progression of his disease for his entire lifetime.